 top of page

-Springfield renters are getting squeezed in housing market that won’t quit
+Springfield renters are getting squeezed in a housing market that won’t quit

 Relentless housing demand is putting strain on Springfield residents who rent — and that’s the majority of us